Old Port of Portland, Maine: Geography

-The Old Port district is located on the southeast side of the Portland peninsula, overlooking the wide mouth of the Fore River and the Port of Portland.
-It is bounded on the east by Franklin Street (United States Route 1A), with Commercial Street southwest along the waterfront, with 19th century buildings on its north side as far west as Maple Street.
+The Old Port district is located on the southeastern side of the Portland peninsula, overlooking the wide mouth of the Fore River and the Port of Portland.
+It is bounded on the east by Franklin Street (U.S. Route 1A), with Commercial Street running southwest along the waterfront, and 19th-century buildings on its north side as far west as Maple Street.
 It extends inland as far as Federal Street, between Pearl and Temple Streets, with Fore and Middle Streets as major cross streets that very roughly parallel the waterfront.
 The shore area on the southeast side of commercial street is lined with wharves.
 It is bordered by the neighborhoods of Bayside, East Bayside, Munjoy Hill and the West End.

 A large portion of this area has been designated a historic district, and is listed on the National Register of Historic Places as the "Portland Waterfront Historic District".

 Parks

 The Old Port includes the adjacent parks of Post Office Park and Tommy's Park, which features a large mural.
 Bell Buoy Park is located next to the Casco Bay Ferry Terminal.
 The Eastern Promenade Trail terminates in the Old Port and connects to the East End Beach.